3D Printing Layer Height: Everything You Need to Know

 In the photo above, we’ve kept all of the settings the same except for the layer height.
 After increasing the layer height to 0.28mm, we’ve reduced the total print time to 1 hour and 27 minutes.

-By increasing the layer height, we are able to print the same object in less than half the time.
+When looking at the two photos above, we can print the same object in less than half the time with a higher layer height.

 Printing with thicker layers is a great trick to increase print speeds and reduce total printing times.
 However, printing at a higher layer height sacrifices detail and print resolution.

-We recommend printing with a higher layer height for larger prints and non-cosmetic objects.
+Bigger layer heights are best for large prints and non-cosmetic objects.
 If your print doesn’t require fine details, you can safely print at a taller layer height without worrying about the finished appearance.

-If you require finer details, you’ll want to stick with printing at a lower layer height and accept the longer printing time.
+If you require finer details, you’ll want to print at a lower 3d print layer height and accept the longer printing time.

 Does Layer Height Affect Strength?